 I used 3 1/2 cups of the “mushroom water” and 3 1/2 cups water.
 If you are using dried mushrooms and have less “mushroom water,” just make sure your final water amount equals 7 cups.

 I ADORE Massel Bouillon products, especially the Massel Bouillon & Seasoning Granules.
 Not only can you use them to make a quick batch of cooking stocks, but you can use them to deliciously season soups, stews and vegetable sautés.

-If you’re dairy free, use a vegan buttery spread instead of butter and leave out the Parmesan Reggiano cheese.
 If you are using cheese, make sure to grate it with a zester-style grater, so you can get that light dusting of cheese that will deliciously melt into your risotto.
 YUM!

 - 2 tablespoons extra virgin olive oil

 - 4 cups mushrooms, cleaned and sliced